Does My Dog Have Tapeworms?

 If your sweet, loveable pup is dealing with tapeworms, you might see diarrhea or notice visible weight loss.
 You may also notice your dog vomiting or scooting along the floor or grass.
 Tapeworms can be seen wriggling in your dog’s feces or on the fur along their backside.
-Luckily for you both, there are some incredible natural ways to eliminate tapeworms from your dog’s system.
+Luckily for you both, there are some incredible natural ways to eliminate them from your dog’s system.

 Eliminating Tapeworms Naturally

 Pumpkin seeds are a natural food which can eliminate tapeworms as well as other worms that may be infesting your dog.
 Pumpkin seeds contain an amino acid called cucurbitacin which naturally paralyzes and rids your dog of intestinal worms, including tapeworms.
 Giving your dog pumpkin seeds can improve their health in other ways as well.
 Pumpkin seeds are loaded with added benefits for your dog, including folic acid, niacin, calcium, magnesium, zinc, potassium, phosphorus, iron, copper, amino acids, protein, and, of course, fiber.
-Whole and raw pumpkin seeds can be crushed and added to your dog’s meals.
+Whole and raw pumpkin seeds can be crushed and then immediately added to your dog’s meals.
 If your dog has tapeworms, keep feeding your dog crushed pumpkin seeds until you no longer see the rice- like creatures in your dog’s stool.

 Cloves carry antiparasitic and antibacterial properties which kill off parasites such as tapeworms as well as other intestinal worms.
 Cloves are also known to boost immunities, helping with illness or reactions to worms.
 Cloves can be given crushed over your dog’s food easily.
 Depending on your dog’s size, you can crush ¼ of a whole clove for small dogs and up to a 1 whole crushed clove to your dog’s food for larger breeds.
 Give your dog crushed cloves once daily for a week, take a break for a week, and then repeat the crushed cloves in your dog’s food for another week to ensure the tapeworms are not returning.